Blake-sizemore/covalance-master/3-advanced-web-dev/modern-js/readme.txt

 Spread Syntax

     Write a function that takes 3 parameters: name, location, favFood and logs them to the console (either separately or all at once using a template literal).
     Create an array with 3 values, have the values match the order of the 3 parameters.
 Ex. let arr = ["Paul", "Birmingham", "Kimchi"];

     Spread operators allow us to take multiple values, like an array, and insert them as 3 separate values.
 Using a spread operator, insert the values of the array into the function, check the console and see what appears.

+Spread 2
     Create a variable and set the value to your name.
     Write a function that takes a parameter, name the parameter whatever you’d like.
     Using spread syntax, create a variable in the function that takes the string you pass into the function and spreads it into an array.